CWRU Tuition, Scholarships and Financial Aid

 - $16 graduate student senate fee is assessed per semester

 - Costs associated with educational resources (e.g. course textbooks)

 We are currently offering all Case School of Engineering alumni a $3,900 scholarship* toward an online engineering master's degree.
 This is in addition to our existing new student scholarship (see details below).
-To secure this limited-time offer, all you have to do is complete your application and register to begin classes during our summer 2020 term.
+To secure this limited-time offer, all you have to do is complete your application and register to begin classes during our spring 2021 term.

 New Student Scholarship

 All qualified new applicants to our online engineering master's degree programs are eligible for a scholarship of more than $19,000,* which is automatically applied to reduce tuition.
 No additional paperwork is required.

 We encourage you to explore the numerous ways to pay for graduate school, including federal financial aid, third-party scholarships, tuition assistance through your employer, military benefits and student loans.

 Your first step in applying for aid as a Case Western Reserve graduate student is to complete the Free Application for Federal Student Aid (FAFSA).

 Review the following resources for more in-depth information:

 - Types of financial assistance available for graduate students